PAST UNDERGRADUATE STUDENT RESEARCHERS

 Leon Moscherosch is a sophomore studying Information Science and Technology at the College of Science and Technology while also pursuing a certificate in Computer Security and Digital Forensics.
 His academic interests include software development, web development, penetration testing, and network analysis.
 He has become increasingly interested in cybersecurity with the rise of cyberwarfare in recent years.
 Leon’s career aspirations include network administration, security risk analyst, or working for the public sector.
 Computers have always been a big aspect of Leon’s life; he hopes that with the information he obtains through his program and research, he can help tackle issues like cybercrime.
 Some of Leon’s hobbies include ethical hacking, golfing, coding, and beekeeping.

-He is working with Dr. Rege on her NSF EAGER project.
+He worked with Dr. Rege on her NSF EAGER project.

 Terry Hurst (Fall 2017 – Spring 2018)